-1. Run extract_i3.py, by passing it the season name.
+1. Run setup-extract_i3.py, by passing it the season name.
 Like IC86.2011.
-It will try to find the PFFilt files of that season, and only extract the events that pass the MinBias filter.
+It will try to find the PFFilt files of that season, and only extract the frames that pass the MinBias filter.

 2. The events that pass the MinBias filter are now in an i3 file.
-Send the output file of (1) through harvest.py.
+Send the output .i3 file of (1) through harvest.py.
+You can run setup-harvest.py but you have to specify what you want this set of pulses to be called in the "identifier" variable (like "OWD_50ns") and the WaveDeform parameters (you will always want to use 923).
 This file will run WaveDeform on every frame.
-It will find the pulses of interest.
-You must specify the WaveDeform settings, as well as the identifier name.
-An example identifier is "923_NewWaveDeform," which identifies the presets on WaveDeform (923) and a description (NewWaveDeform).
-The output of this will be JSON files that contain the individual pulses extracted sorted by each DOM and digitizer.
+It will find the pulses of interest (pulses that pass the pulse selection).
+The output of harvest.py will be JSON files that contain the individual pulses extracted sorted by each DOM and digitizer.
+The name of this harvest set will be called OWD_50ns_923, and a folder will be generated for the season of interest with that name.

 3. Merge the all the files in (2), by running merge_harvest.py.
+You need to specify the name from the previous step (OWD_50ns_923).
 During this merging process, the individual charges are binned.
-We use a 1000 bins from 0 to 5PE for the ATWD and 200 bins for the SLC.
+We use a 1000 bins from 0 to 5PE for the ATWD and 200 bins over the same range for the SLC.